gchure/phd/docs/src/chapter_09/section_07_vandenberg_comparison.md

 mechanosensitive channels (“no plasmid”), plasmid borne MscL-mEos3.2, and plasmid borne MscS-mEos3.2.
 Approximate reported errors for MscL-mEos3.2 survival probability is 30\%.
-(B) The measurement of survival probability as a function of MscL channel copy number was obtained from Figure 5B in van den Berg et al 2016.
+(B) The measurement of survival probability as a function of MscL channel copy number was obtained from Figure 5B in @vandenberg2016.
 Errors in channel copy number represent the standard deviation of several biological replicates (present in original figure) while the error in survival probability is taken as  $\approx$ 30\%.
 The [Python code (`ch9_figS12.py`)](https://github.com/gchure/phd/blob/master/src/chapter_09/code/ch9_figS12.py)